chameco/Solid/README.md

     ^ = Math.^;
     print(10 ^ 2)

-An complete object system based on cloning namespaces is in the works, but right now feel free to call `clone` with a namespace argument to both derive classes and make instances.
+A complete object system based on cloning namespaces is in the works, but right now feel free to call `clone` with a namespace argument to both derive classes and make instances.
 Don't worry about the overhead of having copies of functions in instances, as functions are represented as pointers internally.

 Lists: Make linked lists with the following syntax: `x = ["a", "b", "c", 1, 2, 3]`.
 Index them like so: `x !!
 1`, which would evaluate to `"b"`.
 Lists are immutable, but you can add items with the cons operator, `:`.
 Another example: